 The thing is, there is no singular template for enchilada.
 The filling can be any meat or it can even be meatless.
 The sauce can be red (chili or tomato-based or a combination), green (salsa verde), brown (as in the case of mole) or even white (a spin introduced by Swiss immigrants in Mexico).

-And that’s just Mexican enchiladas.
+And that’s just Mexican-style enchiladas (they’re more American than Mexican, really).
 Coasta Rica, Guatemala, Honduras and Nicaragua all have enchiladas in their cuisines too.
 Some resemble Mexican enchiladas while others do not.
 Nicaraguan enchilada, for instance, is more similar to empanada, a pocket pie ubiquitous in Latin America.
 Costa Rican enchiladas are empanada-like too, and fluffier because puff pastry rather than tortilla is used.

 Someday, I’ll learn to make enchiladas like they do in Coasta Rica, Guatemala, Honduras and Nicaragua.
 For now, I’ll stick with a simpler version of how I remember my first plate of enchiladas — simpler but just as cheesy, saucy and with a generous amount of meat.

 Chicken EnchiladasRecipe by

 - 2 tablespoons olive oil not extra virgin

 - 1 tablespoon chipotle powder